bkrug/TI-string-buffer/README.md

 ## Running Unit Tests

 To run unit tests in this project:
-1. Choose a source file whose name ends "LOAD.asm"
-2. Read the list of files inside of the source file.
-3. Assemble "~LOAD.asm" and all of the files mentioned in the list.
-(a) If your object code is not going to be located in DSK2, edit the file list in ~LOAD.asm to reflect the correct location.
-(b) Assemble the code such that the object code has an extension of .obj but is otherwise named the same as the source.
+1. Run assm.py
+2. Pick a file from the "Fiad" folder.
+3. Load the Editor/Assembler cartridge
 4. Select E/A menu option #3
-5. Enter ~LOAD.obj as the file to load.
+5. Enter the file you picked.
-6. Enter LTEST as the program to run.
+6. Enter RUNTST as the program to run.
-7. As list of files will be displayed on the screen as they are loaded.
-Then the tests will run.
-You sould see the messages 'Testing' and 'Done' if all tests pass.
-Otherwise you should see a message for the first failing test.
+7. Several tests and their results will appear on the screen.

 ## Release versioning.